sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-csv.rst

    :width: 60%

 Clicking the ‘Save’ button creates the new dataset.
-The dataset is now ready for use in any workflows within the specific application.
+The dataset is now ready for use in any workflow within the specific application.

 .. figure:: ../../_assets/tutorials/dataset/5.PNG
    :alt: Dataset